Thrillers, Chillers & Sci-Fi Killers. Whether you believe the bible is true or not true, it contains stories that trigger imagination.

 There was nothing to overcome the vow.
-She hurt in the knowledge of her dispensability.
+She hurt in the knowledge of her insignificance.
 All the memories of her father’s adoration lay shredded by the vicious thing.

-Some moments she comprehended briefly that her father must be hurting, too, but she knew he would not change his mind.
+Some moments, she briefly considered that her father must be hurting, too, but she knew he would not change his mind.
 His belief about vows had been carved, unalterable.
 His reason was fueled by the consequences he bore as an illegitimate son.
 A man is credited with respect when his words are upheld.

 Her father wanted men’s respect.

 On the final night she screamed in helpless silence.
 Is this true?
 A vow is to be the thief of my life?

 She looked up to see shadows circling in the moonlight.
 Bird-shaped like eagles, the obscurities howled echoes of her pleas into the air.

 Then she saw a wind funnel spiral upward into the heavens, and a great light poured out from an opening in the darkness made by the wind.

 The light traveled as a beam, downward in her direction.
 Thinking she was dreaming, she shook her companions, but they were dead asleep.